Nosto/wiki-docs/getting-started/headless-spa-frontend-implementation-methods.md

-# Headless Frontend: Implementation Methods
+# Headless and SPA Frontend: Implementation Methods

-The following gives a quick overview of page tagging/event tracking (coupled with handling Nosto product recommendations and banners) for headless builds.
-You can find more details in the [personalization implementation guide](../implementing-nosto/implement-psn/README.md), but this page will already give you a very good understanding of the concept.
+The following gives a quick overview of page tagging/event tracking (coupled with handling Nosto product recommendations and banners) for headless and SPA (Single Page Application) builds.
+You can find more details in the [personalization implementation guide](../implementing-nosto/implement-psn/README.md), but this page will already give you a general understanding of the concept.
+You will

 Search and Category Merchandising is separate from that and covered afterwards.

 ## Page Tagging and Event Tracking + Requesting Nosto Content for rendering with your Templates
-On every page visit, you need to send a request to Nosto about the page type the user is browsing and what exactly they're looking at (e.g. type = product, ID = 123).
+On every page visit, you need to send a request to Nosto using our [Session API](https://nosto.github.io/nosto-js/interfaces/client.Session.html) about the page type the user is browsing and what exactly they're looking at (e.g. type = product, ID = 123).

+You can [find the different page types here](../apis/frontend/implementation-guide-session-api/spa-basics-tracking-events), the concept is the same every time.

 Nosto then returns a response with two types of content:
 - Product Recommendations (RECs) -> [JSONResult](https://nosto.github.io/nosto-js/interfaces/client.JSONResult.html) with [[JSONProduct](https://nosto.github.io/nosto-js/interfaces/client.JSONProduct.html)]